gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 ▶ aws ec2 describe-regions --filters 'Name=endpoint,Values=*eu*'
 ```

 Now the issue here is that the output is on a different stream.
+Once reviews press `q` to quit the stream.

 ```
 REGIONS ec2.eu-north-1.amazonaws.com    opt-in-not-required     eu-north-1